NodleCode/rollup/graph/README.md

 ## Usage

-Use after all main installations.
+Use after all main installations.You do not need to run anything more

 Major codebase are generated and edited, by running the following command or just `yarn bootstrap`